umashankar1735/PRODIGY_ML_1/README.md

-Here’s a **README** template for the task of implementing a linear regression model for house price prediction, which can be posted to GitHub:

----

 # House Price Prediction Using Linear Regression

 This repository contains the implementation of a linear regression model to predict house prices based on key features such as square footage, number of bedrooms, and number of bathrooms.
 The dataset used is from the [House Prices - Advanced Regression Techniques](https://www.kaggle.com/c/house-prices-advanced-regression-techniques) competition on Kaggle.